fronx/fronx.github.io/_posts/2013-12-24-physical-dimensions-and-types-2.md

 Now that we know [how to define type-level numbers][1], let's go and use them.
 We only have to find out what exactly "using them" means.
 Because as mentioned before, they are types that don't come with any constructors.

 What allows us to use them is something called "phantom types".
 The following code snippet shows how to define a phantom type and create values of it.
-You are not expected to fully understand it yet, so don't worry and just kind of stare at it for some time until you're ready to read on:

 ```haskell
 data Length n = Meter Double -- `Length` is a phantom type and